-Last season, UAB appeared in the NSCAA/Continental Tire Poll for 12 consecutive weeks and was ranked as high as No. 8 in the nation.
+In 2013, UAB appeared in the NSCAA/Continental Tire Poll for 12 consecutive weeks and was ranked as high as No. 8 in the nation.
 The Blazers led the country in scoring, recording 2.39 goals per game in 2013.
 For the fifth-straight year, UAB won at least 10 matches, as the squad went 12-5-1.

 The fans came out in bunches to see the 2013 UAB men's soccer team at West Campus Field, as the squad ranked No. 39 in the country in average home attendance.
 An average of 968 people attended the Blazers' home matches last season.

 For the fourth time since 2003, UAB finished in the top 50 in the nation in average attendance.
 3,205 people, a West Campus Field regular-season record, watched the Blazers defeat 2012 national champion Indiana, 2-1 in overtime, on Friday, Sept.
 6. In addition, 1,776 people, the 10th-best crowd in facility history, came out to watch UAB play Charlotte to a 0-0 draw in the UAB "Soccer for a Cure" Classic on Friday, Sept.
 1.

 The 2012 season proved to be another solid campaign, as the Blazers earned an at-large berth in the NCAA Tournament, marking the second straight year the team has played in the national tournament.
 It marked the third time in program history that the Green and Gold played in the NCAA Tournament in consecutive seasons.
 The Blazers finished the season with a 10-8-2 mark, the fourth year in-a-row with at least 10 victories.